wessenstam/gts21/karbon/day-2/day-2.rst

    .. figure:: images/8.png

-[YOU HAVE BOTH -OPERATED (HIGHLIGHTED) AND OPERATOR (IN YOUR INSTRUCTIONS) FIX SCREEN SHOT TO HIGHLIGHT OPERATOR.]

-[ALSO, HOW ARE YOU GETTING THE IP?
-WHAT IS IT CALLED?
-IN SS IT SAYS IN YOUR SS IT SAYS ENDPOINTS.
-SEEMS LIKE I CAN JUST CLICK ON IT, AND SEE THE IP.
-NOT THE CASE.]

 #.
 In the URL field type the IP address you have found.
 The port is 9090, so the URL, using the example screen shots, is http://172.20.1.11:9090

 #.
 Click the **Save & Test** button.
 If all is correct, you should receive a green bar above the button stating **Data source is working**

    .. figure:: images/9.png